elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|----------------------------------------------------------------
-| stop     | Interrupt a while loop and continue past repeat keyword
+| stop     | Interrupt a while loop and continue past repeat; keyword
 | skip     | Skip the rest of while block and continue from the beginning
 | exit     | Force silent termination of a rule, aspect, program or driver
 | fail     | Interrupt a rule or block with recoverable error